HOPE HOUSE OF SOUTH CENTRAL WISCONSIN

 Learn More

-Hope House's TDVAPM Church Bulletin Insert
+Hope House's TDVAM Church Bulletin Insert

 Hope House has created a bulletin insert for churches to use in February.
 Please let us know if you used it by emailing us here or call 608-356-9123 and select Community Education Team.
 For more resources on healthy relationships and dating violence for faith communities, please visit the Faith Trust Institute.